Disciples Church was formed in 1889 as the first Baptist church of Bakersfield.

 In March of 1890, legal requirements were met to incorporate and officially become the “First Baptist Church of Bakersfield.”
-By May of that same year, a Sunday School was established, and about 50 people were enrolled by December of 1892.

 Growing in Downtown Bakersfield

 In the years to come, the booming Kern River oil fields were attracting workers to Bakersfield.
-The first few decades of the new century brought with it a great deal of spiritual growth but also many challenges.
+The first few decades of the new century brought with it a great deal of spiritual growth and many challenges.
 In December of 1924, Frank O. Belden, D.D. of San Diego, California was called to be the next pastor of First Baptist Church.
 His emphasis on youth activities during this season of ministry brought increasingly larger Sunday school enrollments and growth to the church.

 The late 1920’s brought with it the Great Depression, which made for difficulties in shepherding the flock and for building a new church on a property located in the heart of downtown on Truxtun Avenue.
 However, God provided, and by November 1932, the new church was dedicated and with it, a new season of ministry began.
-This downtown building still stands today, is distinguished as one of the Bakersfield’s historic landmarks, and was the only religious structures of its era to survive the 1952 Kern County earthquake that destroyed much of downtown Bakersfield.
+This downtown building still stands today, is distinguished as one of the Bakersfield’s historic landmarks, and was the only religious structure of its era to survive the 1952 Kern County earthquake that destroyed much of downtown Bakersfield.

-Over the next two decades as the church grew, so did the desire to plant churches in other areas of the city.
+Over the next two decades, as the church grew, so did the desire to plant churches in other areas of the city.
 The first group sent was the Edison-Fairfax Baptist Mission in 1948, followed by Chester Avenue Baptist Church in 1949, and then University Baptist Church in 1957.

 In September of 1961, the church had about 1700 members and was blessed to see such a far and wide influence of the gospel in the southcentral California valley.
 It was in this season that John A. Lavender, D.D. of Chicago, Illinois became the next lead pastor of the First Baptist Church.